ibm-cloud-docs/FileStorage/getting-started.md

 {: #manFileStor}
 {: step}

-Through the portal or the SLCLI, you can manage various aspects of your {{site.data.keyword.filestorage_short}} such as host authorizations and cancellations.
+Through the console or the CLI, you can manage various aspects of your {{site.data.keyword.filestorage_short}} such as host authorizations and cancellations.
 For more information, see [Managing {{site.data.keyword.filestorage_short}}](/docs/FileStorage?topic=FileStorage-managingstorage).